mbkasder/git-commands/README.md

 git reset --hard HEAD~1 #previous , change 1 to specific to change head to that of previous commit and loose current data but use --soft for otherwise git push -f

+To add branch:

+To merge branch:

+To rebase:

+To
 ```